-Five filmmakers (Raj & DK, Nikkhil Advani, Tannistha Chatterjee, Avinash Arun and Nitya Mehra) come together with five shorts that resonate on how the pandemic and lockdown took a toll on people of different class construct.
+Five filmmakers (Raj & DK, Nikhil Advani, Tannishtha Chatterjee, Avinash Arun, and Nitya Mehra) come together with five shorts that resonate on how the pandemic and lockdown took a toll on people of different class constructs.

 I’ll just break down the review of each film so that it is much easier for you to understand the different narratives.
 The films are reviewed in the order of their appearances.

-Director duo Raj & DK are the only flagbearers of genuine humor in Bollywood these days.
-Where the majority of Bollywood films stoop low to disgrace a community or a person, Raj & DK rise high to crack us into a sincere dose of laughter.
+Director duo Raj & DK are the flagbearers of genuine humor in Bollywood these days.
+Where the majority of films resort to disgrace a community or a person for humor, Raj & DK rise high to crack us into a sincere dose of laughter.
 With their recent short in Unpaused, they do not fail to do that.

 The film is set 12 years ahead of today.
 Around 6 million people have died due to the virus and vaccines have still not been invented.
 Gulshan Devaiah plays a hypo who has used all these years to gather several certificates through online courses.
 His only companion in his lonely paranoid life is Mala, his artificial intelligence voice friend.
 His virtual date (Sayami Kher) turns out to be his polar opposite.
 She is a warrior.
 She works hard every day to find the vaccine only to be a victim of people’s wrath and alienation.

-A perfect combination of humor and drama, Glitch is one of the best take on the dystopian world.
-The lead performances by the actors deserves a special mention.
+A perfect combination of humor and drama, Glitch is one of the best takes on the dystopian world.
+The stunning performances by the actors deserve a special mention.

 The film has little to do with the pandemic and due to the same reason, it falls short of relevance in the anthology.
-The short just pass by without giving us much.
+The short just passes by without giving us much to root for.

-While the above two shorts are set in the plush homes in Mumbai, Rat-a-tat is set in the cities surviving bungalows.
-Archana (Lillete Dubey) is a 65-year-old grumpy (really does not tally with how pretty she actually looked) who lives all by herself.
+While the above two shorts are set in the plush homes in Mumbai, Rat-a-tat is set in the city bungalows.
+Archana (Lillete Dubey) is a 65-year-old grumpy woman (the age really does not tally with how young and pretty she actually looked) who lives all by herself.
 Priyanka (Rinku Rajguru) is a young neighbor of hers who later seeks refuge in Archana’s home due to the invasion of a stubborn rat in her own apartment.
 The story goes ahead as the two bond over different topics, basically the “experience quota” provided their huge age difference.
 The film however ends up an average watch and is easily forgettable.
 The chemistry between the leading ladies is worth commenting though.